On this page

 A person with autism may

-Testing is usually done by a team of individuals who know about autism.
+Testing is usually done by a team who knows about autism.
 The team may include a medical doctor, a neurologist, a developmental psychologist, and an SLP.
-The individual and their family members are always part of the team.
-An audiologist also tests the person’s hearing to make sure they do not have a hearing loss.
+The person being tested and their family members are always part of the team.
+An audiologist may also test the person’s hearing to make sure that they do not have a hearing loss.

 SLPs test the person’s communication and social skills.
 They may talk with others to learn about the person’s communication in settings like home, school, or work.

-All people with autism have social communication challenges.
-But not all people with social communication challenges have autism.
+All people with autism have social communication challenges or differences, but not all people with social communication challenges have autism.
 SLPs can help figure out if a person has autism or a social (pragmatic) communication disorder.
-Knowing the diagnosis will help the SLP find the best treatment.
+Knowing the diagnosis will help the SLP choose or recommend the best treatment.

-There is no known cure for autism.
-For young children with autism, it is best to get help early.
-Ask about local early intervention and preschool programs.
-Adolescents and adults with autism also benefit from treatment to help them communicate better in school, at work, and in the community.
+People of all ages can find support helpful.
+It is best to get help early for support with autism.
+For young children, ask about local early intervention and preschool programs.
+Autistic adolescents and adults benefit from treatment to help them communicate better in school, at work, and in the community.

 A variety of specialists might work with a person with autism throughout their lifetime.
-These can include SLPs, audiologists, psychologists, special educators, vocational counselors, and job coaches.
+These specialists can include audiologists, SLPs, psychologists, special educators, vocational counselors, and job coaches.

-SLPs play an important role in autism treatment.
-They can help the person with autism build communication and social skills in various settings like home, school, and work.
-SLPs can also help the person learn to use AAC if they need help communicating.
+SLPs are very important in helping people with autism.
+They can help a person with autism learn new communication and social skills in different settings like home, school, and work.
+SLPs can also help the person learn to use AAC.
 SLPs may work with the person alone or in small groups.
-Groups can help the person practice their skills with others.
+Groups can help the autistic person practice their skills with others.

 Depending on the person’s needs, SLPs may work on some of the following skills:

-See ASHA information for professionals on ASHA’s Practice Portal pages on Autism Spectrum Disorder, Social Communication Disorder, and Augmentative and Alternative Communication.
-See also ASHA’s resource on ASHA-certified speech-language pathologists and autism spectrum disorder [PDF].
+See ASHA’s resource on ASHA-certified speech-language pathologists and autism spectrum disorder [PDF].